CSP2018-sebs/1.3.9/README.md

 ######
 ######
 #
-# Example Players
+# This example player always colludes
-This example player always colludes if player == 0:
+if player == 0:
     if getting_team_name:
         return 'loyal'